SJ23 Tech Tip E01, (Updated 2024-10-15) Bob Schimmel

 4. Remove the antenna connector.
 If the NOISE is gone the signal is radiated through the air.
 If the noise stays on it is radiated on the power cables.
 Now you have to chase down the culprit so reconnect the antenna.

 5. Switch off the electrical power to all the devices on the boat, except the VHF.
-Shut off the MPPT charge controller by covering the solar panels or open the wiring.
+Shut off the MPPT charge controller by covering the solar panels or open the MPPT input wiring.
 Hopefully the NOISE is gone with one of these actions.

 6. Switch on each electrical circuit, one at a time, to determine which culprit is transmitting the NOISE.
+Be patient.

 8. As a temporary solution you may have to operate the VHF with the culprit temporarily switched off.